 If you are a traveling senior with health conditions, you may be worried about potential issues arising while traveling and whether or not you'll have health insurance coverage when venturing outside of your home country.

-Luckily, travel medical insurance is an excellent options for traveling seniors to secure temporary health coverage during their trip.
+Luckily, travel medical insurance is an excellent option for traveling seniors to secure temporary health coverage during their trip.
 Even better, there are travel medical insurance plans available that can offer coverage for pre-existing conditions.

 What Is Considered a Pre-existing Condition for Seniors?

 A pre-existing condition is considered any health condition that existed in a person before the start date of their travel medical insurance plan.
-This condition could either be known or unknown by the person.
+This condition could either be known or unknown to the person.

 For example, conditions such as high blood pressure or diabetes that a person had before purchasing their travel medical insurance plan could be considered a pre-existing condition.

-Pre-existing conditions are typically determined by medical records, physicians'findings, doctor's notes, past health history, and more.
+Pre-existing conditions are typically determined by medical records, physicians' findings, doctors' notes, past health history, and more.

 Does Travel Insurance for Seniors Cover Pre-existing Conditions?